Last updated on September 11th, 2024.

 A cornetti dough is similar to my Brioche Dough recipe, but the difference is in how we add the butter.
 Contrary to Chocolate Brioche or Cinnamon Brioche Rolls, we add a tiny amount of butter to the dough.
 The remaining butter is incorporated into the dough by lamenting or: rolling and folding it.

 The process is simple; we only mix the ingredients to form a dough.
 But this time, we only knead the dough for about 3-4 minutes because we don’t want to overmix it.
 As we roll, shape, and fold the dough, we will work and develop the gluten chains.
 If we over-mix now, the dough will bounce back too much later.
+To learn more about the process of baking, check out my book Baking Science.

 Once it is ready, place it in an oiled bowl, cover and let it sit for one hour, then refrigerate overnight.
 Or leave it at room temperature for three hours.